 - Molly Glynn, an undergraduate Business Management student, recently attended the 1000b4Xmas march at Parliament Square with several other campaigners.
 The aim of the march was to put pressure on the government to accept 1,000 Syrian refugees before Christmas, something to which the government has now agreed.

-- The Amnesty International Society committee recently held an event to collect funds for the refugee crisis through the Queen Mary Theatre Company Slappin' da bass event.
-The society committee has chosen to donate the funds to the Convoy to Calais project.
+- The Amnesty International Society committee held an event to collect funds for the refugee crisis through the Queen Mary Theatre Company Slappin' da bass event.
+The society committee donated the funds to the Convoy to Calais project.

 What our academics are doing

 - Dr Yasmin Ibrahim from the School of Business and Management and a colleague, Dr Anita Howarth from Brunel University, have published numerous articles and presented at conferences on the representation of the ‘Jungle’ in Calais and the struggles of the Calais migrants.
 Their articles challenge and question the mainstream media depictions and political rhetoric, and in the process highlight our deep-seated anxieties about the issues of immigration and the ‘Other’.
-Their present research looks at interventions by non-governmental organisations, charities, including Doctors of the World, and activists to ‘rehumanize’ the migrant.
-Their two latest articles are available to download below.
+Their present research looks at interventions by non-governmental organisations, charities, including Doctors of the World, and activists to ‘rehumanise’ the migrant.
+Two articles are available to download below.

 - The International State Crime Initiative based at QMUL works in the research areas of refugees, human rights violations and state violence.
 Its aim is to connect rigorous research with emancipatory activism.